id-2/moonshine/moonshine/demo/README.md

 git clone git@github.com:usefulsensors/moonshine.git
 ```

-Then install the demo's extra requirements:
+Then install the demo's requirements:

 ```shell
 uv pip install -r moonshine/moonshine/demo/requirements.txt
 ```

+There is a dependency on `torch` because of `silero-vad` package.
+There is no
+dependency on `tensorflow`.

 #### Ubuntu: Install PortAudio